The 6 Best Boat Enclosures to Have It Made in the Shade

 The weather is fickle.
 Your enjoyment of your boat shouldn't be determined by whether or not the weather is playing nice.
 Boating should be fun rain or shine!

-When your boat has the right enclosure, you can use it in all different types of weather.
-You'll get many more good boating days out of the year compared to what you could do lacking the right cabin or cover.
+When your boat has the right enclosure, it can be used in all types of weather.
+You'll get many more good boating days out of the year than you could if you lacked the right cabin or cover.

 But notice how I've already referred to two different items that could be considered boat enclosures: cabins and covers.
 And that's not the end of the list.
 So, let's be clear about what a boat enclosure actually is before moving forward.